 Expect to be assessed on your ability to interpret both numerical data and your situational judgement.
 (Check out our Numerical Reasoning page for extra help.)

-The candidates with the best IST scores will go through to the PSNI Assessment Centre.
+The candidates with the best IST scores will go through to the PSNI Assessment test Centre.
 So let’s move on and check out what the day has in store for the top test-takers!

 The PSNI Assessment Centre – An Overview